 An interesting fact about the jail is that it was place where the notorious outlaw Ned Kelly was executed for murder in the year 1880.
 In recent years, Kelly has developed into something of a cult figure, and this is probably the finest site to acquire information regarding his background!
 It is without a doubt one of the most interesting places to visit in Melbourne!

 Have a gravity-defying drink up at Rooftop Bar

-See the lion dance in Chinatown during Chinese New Year
+Witness the Chinatown lion dance during Chinese New Year.

 Taste Michelin-starred food for less than $10